Ethiopian civil conflict (2018–present): Afar–Somali clashes

-In 2014, the federal government under the Ethiopian People's Revolutionary Democratic Front (EPRDF), redrew the boundary between the two regions of Afar Region and the Somali Region.
+In 2014, the federal government under the EPRDF, redrew the boundary between the two regions of Afar Region and the Somali Region.
 As a result, the Afar Region gained three towns from the Somali Region which has tried to gain them back since.
 Border clashes in April 2021 killed around 100 civilians.

 Afar Region

 Amhara Region

 On 10–11 January 2019, 58 Qemant people were killed by the Fano militia.
 The ENDF failed to intervene to stop the massacre.

 On 22 June 2019 elements of The Amhara Region's Peace and Security Bureau and allied militias loyal by Brigadier General Asaminew Tsige Chief of the Amhara Region security began a coup d'état.
 Starting with the targeted assassinations of political and military leaders including Se'are Mekonnen (Chief of the General Staff), Gizae Aberra (Aide-de-camp to the Chief of the General Staff), and Ambachew Mekonnen (Chief Administrator of the Amhara Region).
 The coup d'état ultimately failed with Asaminew Tsige being killed by police near Bahir Dar 36 hours after the start of the coup.